Ana Soklič: Career

+Under the stage name Diona Dimm, she participated in EMA 2004 and EMA 2007.

-In 2012, Soklič participated in the first season of Slovenian version of X Factor, where she finished in 5th place.
+In 2012, she participated in the X Faktor, the Slovene version of The X Factor.
+She finished in 5th place.

 On 20 December 2019, Soklič was announced as one of the twelve participants in EMA 2020, the national contest in Slovenia to select the country's Eurovision Song Contest 2020 entry, with the song "Voda".
 On 22 February 2020, she won the contest and was supposed to represent Slovenia at the Eurovision Song Contest 2020 in Rotterdam, Netherlands.
 However, the contest was cancelled on 18 March 2020 due to the COVID-19 pandemic.
 On 16 May 2020 it was announced that Soklič would represent Slovenia at the Eurovision Song Contest 2021.
 Her song "Amen" was presented on 27 February 2021.
 She participated in the first semi-final on 18 May, but failed to qualify for the final.
 It was later revealed that she had placed 13th in the semi-final, with 44 points.